 Which Auto Insurance Companies Offer the Best Customer Service?

-Surveyed shops gave highest marks to Erie, Chubb, The Hartford, and USAA.
-Shops rated GEICO and Progressive lowest.
+Surveyed shops gave highest marks to Amica, Chubb, Erie, and USAA.
+Shops rated Allstate, Esurance, GEICO, Progressive, and State Auto lowest.

 Another way to assess quality is to look at the number of complaints filed against each company with state regulators.
 While policyholders might rate a company less than “superior” if its deficiencies are minor, filing a formal complaint with a government regulatory agency presumably reflects serious dissatisfaction.

-Our auto insurance comparison tool reports separate counts of private passenger auto insurance complaints filed in Maryland and Virginia during 2012, 2013, and 2014, the most recent years for which data were available when we checked.
+Our ratings tables also report counts of private passenger auto insurance complaints filed in Maryland and Virginia for a recent two-year period.
 It also reports “complaint rates,” which take into account the fact that companies that do much more business than others are likely to incur more complaints.
 The complaint rates are calculated as the number of complaints per $10 million in private passenger auto insurance premiums written in each state.

 Non-renewals and Terminations

 You don’t want to sign on with an insurer that will terminate your coverage or jack up your rates if you get a speeding ticket or file a claim.
 Getting dropped by an insurer is at best inconvenient—most insurance companies charge very high rates to customers who had coverage terminated by other companies.
 At worst you’ll have to enroll in a special plan for high-risk drivers, which is the most costly option of all.